DataOperationsIL/CommunityWiki/SalarySurvey2025.md

 | Medium Startup (41-200 Employees)     | 20,000 - 24,000 | 23,500   |            |
 | Small Startup (up to 40 Employees)    | 12,500 - 22,000 | 17,000   |            |

-*Definition of technical skills:

-Non-Technical: I rely on others for technical tasks and only use pre-built tools

-Somewhat Technical: I can use basic data tools such as Excel and querying engines (such as SQL)

-Moderately Technical: I can do some coding and data manipulation tasks independently

-Very Technical: I'm proficient in coding and can do automation/data engineering tasks

 - Specialized Knowledge